jofmi/collectivo/docs/reference.md

 This composable can be used to add or adapt menu items.

-There are two menus in `CollectivoMenus`:
+There are four menus in `CollectivoMenus`:

--   `main`: Shown for authenticated users.
+-   `main`: Left sidebar, shown for authenticated users.
+-   `main_public`: Left sidebar, shown for public users.
+-   `profile`: Top right profile icon, shown for authenticated users.
--   `public`: Shown for unauthenticated users.
+-   `profile_public`: Top right profile icon, shown for public users.

 Attributes: